dotnet/docs-maui/docs/deployment/index.md

 - **Initial Tags**

   The tags of the on-demand resources that are downloaded at the same time the app is downloaded from the app store.
-Separate tags with a semi-colon (`;`).
+Separate tags with a semicolon `;`.

 - **Pre-fetch Order**

   The tags of the on-demand resources that are downloaded after the app is installed.
-Separate tags with a semi-colon (`;`).
+Separate tags with a semicolon `;`.

 - **Embed**